rysword1/deckbuilder/README.md

 url link where project is deployed

 ## Description
+Many people play Magic the Gathering and those who do enjoy creating their own decks.
 This is a deckbuilder for the card game Magic The Gathering.
 It allows a user to create a deck of cards and helps them keep track of their physical collection per deck.